jadebustos/demos/odh-binary-classification/deploy/README.md

 First you have con create two users.
 Check if HTPasswd provider is already created in your deployment.

-If it is created then you can create the two user as shown:
+If it is created then you can create the two users as shown:

 If HTPasswd provider is already configured you will need to add two users: